 - Build CWS Kits.
 For additional information, contact 410-635-8797 or email@example.com.

-- Pray for all those impacted by the hurricane and those who are serving them
+- Pray for all those impacted and those who are serving them

 - Plan a fundraiser

-- Volunteer with BDM to work on disaster recovery projects—contact email@example.com or 410-635-8730.
-Find additional volunteer opportunities through NVOAD (National Voluntary Organizations Active in Disaster)
+- Volunteer with BDM to work on disaster recovery projects (firstname.lastname@example.org or 410-635-8730).
+Find additional volunteer opportunities through National Voluntary Organizations Active in Disaster (NVOAD)

 Long-term hurricane/storm response